 Have patience with Dharma teachings and with yourself.
-In this very short video teaching, Phakchok Rinpoche gives some personal advice on the proper attitude for receiving teachings.
+In this very short video teaching, Phakchok Rinpoche advises us on how we can develop the proper attitude for receiving Buddhist teachings.
 The advice comes down to listening with an open mind.

 Patience When We Don’t Understand

-When we receive teachings there are things we like to hear; they sound quite nice or quite sensible.
+When we receive teachings we may like certain parts; they sound quite nice or quite sensible.
 On the other hand, there are some things that we don’t understand or agree with at all and we think are not so suitable.
 Sometimes the teachings make sense right away and sometimes they don’t.

-Don’t get frustrated.
+Please don’t get frustrated, Rinpoche advises.
 Instead, be patient.
 It takes time to develop understanding.
 That is perfectly okay.
 Buddha’s teachings have very deep meanings.
 Sometimes, the deep meaning of the teaching is not immediately apparent.
 Right now, we may find that certain topics or teachings don’t make so much sense.
 Everything will not make sense from the very beginning.
 But at a later date we may be ready and then the teaching we receive today may be absolutely perfect.

-Have patience with the teachings.
+Try to develop some patience with the teachings.
 Give yourself some space and be open-minded.
 Remember that it takes time to develop patience when we enter a new practice.
-Just as you need to give some time to adjust to new exercise programs, new diets, new jobs, or new locations–the Dharma can challenge us.
+Just as we need to give some time to adjust to new exercise programs, new diets, new jobs, or new locations–the Dharma can challenge us.
 But, if we allow ourselves to develop a “wait and see” attitude, we may find that these new challenges can be quite exciting.
 Patience with our judging mind is an important skill to learn.

 Patience: Reflection Exercise